How to Apply

 Notification of Application Status and Advising Meeting

 After you have completed and submitted all Application Requirements to the department of Secondary Education, and once your file is reviewed after the Application Requirements deadline date, you will be sent an email regarding your application status and Advising Meeting.

 Technology Requirement (2 Options)

-Technology Test issued by the department of Elementary Education at SJSU:
+Technology Test issued by the College of Education at SJSU:

 Once you have taken the exam, it is your responsibility to submit proof of passing the exam to SH 301 (they do not deliver it for you).